Nukesor/encarne/README.md

 `pueue` is used for scheduling and process handling.
 Another requirement is `mediainfo`, which is needed to determine various attributes of video containers.

+**Attention**

+This project is archived.
+It is quite outdated and I really don't like the way I've designed this project. \
+Furthermore, it relies on integration with Pueue, which has been rewritten in Rust in the meantime.

+**Attention**

 ## Features:

 - Automatic conversion of all movies/series in a directory